Blog

 Read More →I’d bet Kamala Harris kissed a few California babies

-June 30, 2021 by Sean Parnell in Defending the Electoral College
+June 30, 2021 by Sean Parnell in Electoral College

 I ran across an old clip of John Koza, who created and runs the National Popular Vote interstate compact (NPV) campaign.
 In it, he complains to a California audience about what he views as the unfair…